-Denny Boyd emerged on the specialty sleep scene 40 years ago with a single waterbed store in Columbia, MO and a desire to improve the specialty sleep industry as a whole.
-For 40 years Denny Boyd has been focused on developing quality sleep products that meet the company’s singular mission – Quality Sleep for a Better Life.
+Denny Boyd emerged on the specialty sleep scene in 1977 with a single waterbed store in Columbia, MO and a desire to improve the specialty sleep industry as a whole.
+For 45 years Denny Boyd has been focused on developing quality sleep products that meet the company’s singular mission – Quality Sleep for a Better Life.

 Boyd’s journey as a specialty bedding pioneer is rooted in a personal and profound belief that everyone deserves a great night’s sleep.
 His own history with sleep issues is what initially drove him into the waterbed business, but as the years went by Boyd has expanded his product line to include all major types of specialty bedding.

 "Fortunately, everybody has to sleep because it's been my whole career."

 Denny Boyd knows all about the importance of a good night’s sleep.
 A world class competitive swimmer, Boyd suffered from tendonitis in his shoulder that began in childhood.
 The only thing that gave him relief was…you guessed it….a heated hardside waterbed mattress.
 The warmth of the heated bed and the pressure free support for his shoulders and back made such a difference that he was able to stop taking cortisone shots.
 But it wasn’t until he was a junior in college that he was able to really take his intense belief in the therapeutic value of waterbeds and turn it into an actual business model.